aspiers/git-deps/README.md

 Installation
 ------------

+`git-deps` requires [Pygit2](http://www.pygit2.org/), so first [install that](http://www.pygit2.org/install.html).
+If you are using Linux, there is a good chance that your distribution already offers packages for it.
+For example, on openSUSE, just do:

+    sudo zypper install python-pygit2

-Just copy or symlink `git-deps` so it's anywhere on your `$PATH`.
+Then just copy or symlink `git-deps` so it's anywhere on your `$PATH`.

-If you want to use the graph visualization web server functionality, you will need to install some dependencies:
+If you want to use the shiny new graph visualization web server functionality, you will need to install some dependencies:

 *   To install the required Javascript libraries, you will need [`npm`](https://www.npmjs.com/) installed, and then type: